UPMC Lung Cancer Screening Program

 Is lung cancer screening right for you?

 This shared decision-making tool will give you the facts about lung cancer screenings, and help you learn more about your options, benefits, and risks of participating in the program.
 Contact your health care provider with any questions about the tool or to discuss your summary.
+Physician referral is required, so talk to your doctor to find out if lung cancer screening is right for you.

 Locations* and scheduling